intel-iot-roadshow/roadshow-docs/docs/shell_access/mac/details-screen_connection.md

     * **Replace "/dev/xx.usbserial-XXXXXXXX" with your device's unique name.**

     * "115200" indicates the baud rate. **Always use 115200.**

-    * "-L" turns on output logging so you can see what the result of your commands are.

 2. When you see a blank screen, **press the Enter key**.